Anthony LeRoy Westerling

 University of California, Merced

 Fx: (209) 228-4047

-email: anthony dot westerling at me dot com
+email: leroy dot westerling at icloud dot com

 Video: Old Town Mariposa on Central Valley Buzz with Chuck Leonard and Bob Borchard "Fire!
 Perhaps the word that strikes the most emotion in any resident of these Mountains."

 Schwarzeneggar Institute/CARB/R20: Global Climate Negotiations: Lessons from California 55:08 minutes into the webcast

 Vulnerability and Adaptation to Extreme Events in California in the Context of Changing Climate: Presentation on Extreme Weather and Catastrophic Wildfires in California

 Graduate Students in the Environmental Systems Graduate Group.
 I am looking for more Graduate Research Assistants interested in research in applied climatology.

 Environmental Systems Graduate Group

 Scripps Institution of Oceanography